 Find out which Minnesota schools offer degree programs with forensic science training.
-See requirements and school information, and learn about the career outlook and salary information for a forensic science career in Minnesota.
+Get information about certifications available and program requirements to make an informed decision about your education.
 Schools offering Forensic Science degrees can also be found in these popular choices.

 What You Need to Know

 You can study forensic science at the undergraduate level through 4-year bachelor's degree programs in criminal justice, biology or chemistry with a forensic science track, concentration or associated certificate option.
 You can expect to take specialized classes in context with your major area of study.
 For example, criminal justice students will learn about genetics and cell biology in conjunction with behavioral science, and they may complete a criminal justice-oriented internship.
 Biology and chemistry majors will take classes and labs oriented toward evidence analysis and instrumentation; internship experiences are tailored to scientific applications, such as with the Minnesota Bureau of Criminal Apprehension.
 Read on to see if any of these programs are a good fit for you.

 Hamline University's BA in Criminal Justice is an interdisciplinary program with available courses in forensic anthropology and forensic science.
 As an undergraduate student or a bachelor's degree holder, you can complete a 13-14 course certificate program in forensic science, with coursework covering genetics, cell biology and chemistry, as well as topics in data analysis, behavioral science and statistics.
 For your undergraduate BA program, you complete a capstone project and a professional internship.

 - Program Name: Bachelor of Arts (BA) in Criminal Justice

 - Field of Study Options: Forensic science undergraduate certificate or post-baccalaureate certificate